richardbiely/gaia-ecs/README.md

 On the outside ECS is not much different from database engines.
 The main difference is it does not need to follow the [ACID](https://en.wikipedia.org/wiki/ACID) principle which allows it to be optimized beyond what an ordinary database engine could ever be both in terms of latency and absolute performance.
 At the cost of data safety.

-The main strengths of an ECS done right could be sumarized as:
+The main strengths of an ECS done right could be summarized as:
 1) *modularity and reusability* - promotes modular and reusable code with self-contained components
 2) *decoupling of logic* - separates data from logic
 7) *facilitation of system design* - encourages a data-driven design approach for cleaner and more organized code